Improving Long-Range Interactions in Graph Neural Simulators via Hamiltonian Dynamics: Background

 \section{Background}

 In this section, we provide an overview of PDEs for modeling physical systems, followed by a brief discussion of message-passing-based GNSs for learning such systems.
-A in-depth discussion of related works about GNSs, effective propagation, as well as Hamiltonian-inspired neural networks is provided in \cref{sec:related_work}.
+An in-depth discussion of related works on GNSs, effective propagation, and Hamiltonian-inspired neural networks is provided in Appendix~\ref{sec:related_work}.